 Below are our recommended types of food, examples of each, and substitutes in case you don’t happen to live on Sicily or Santorini:

 - Vegetables.
 Common Mediterranean Diet staples are artichokes, arugula, Brussels sprouts, celery, and peas, but seriously any vegetable you enjoy is good enough!
 So go wild.
 Hate veggies?
 I got you.

 - Fruit.
 Figs, mandarins, tomatoes (yeah it’s a fruit), and pomegranate are common to the area, but fruit like apples and oranges works too.
-Just don’t eat 5,000 calories of sugar-filled fruit and wonder why you’re not losing weight!
+We’re fans of fruit, just don’t eat 5,000 calories of fruit and wonder why you’re not losing weight!

 - Dairy.
 Remember that pyramid from a moment ago?
 You’ll see that dairy is higher up, meaning to consume in smaller quantities.
 Why? because researchers were concerned about saturated fat.
-With the Mediterranean Diet, dairy tends to comes from cheese like brie, feta and parmesan, and Greek yogurt (though I assume there they just call it “yoghurt,”).
+With the Mediterranean Diet, dairy tends to comes from cheese like brie, feta, and parmesan, and Greek yogurt (though I assume there they just call it “yogurt,”).

 - Fish.
 Fish are packed full of Omega-3 fatty acids (good!), which tends to be deficient in most American/Western diets and has been linked to health ailments.
 Fish like cod are found in the Mediterranean, though you could go with options like tuna or salmon too.